 If your server components use certificates signed by a generally trusted Certification Authority (CA), you do not need to import the certificates into the Portal, because they will already reside in the keystore.
 On the other hand, if you are securing the connection of the Portal to your server components with self-issued certificates, import the CA certificates into the Portal with the help of a utility written for this purpose.

 For instance, to import the CA certificates that were used to generate the server certificate of the Engine into the Portal:

 - 1. Log in to the CLI of the master Appliance. - 2.
 Copy the appropriate certificates and keys to the home directory of the nexthink account in the master Appliance by using your favorite SCP tool. - 1.
-Copy the root certificate root.crt. - 2.
-If necessary, copy the bundle of intermediate certificates intermediate.crt.
+Copy the root certificate root.crt. - If necessary, copy the bundle of intermediate certificates intermediate.crt.
 Installing intermediate certificates is usually not mandatory, but you may need to install it if the server component is not able to provide them (the Engine can do it since V6.10). - 3.
-Stop the Portal: - sudo systemctl stop nxportal - 4.
-Import the root certificate into the keystore:
+Stop the Portal: